 - Base number of users was calculated by determining the percentage of unduplicated waiver members who used a waiver service in SFY 2020 multiplied by the unduplicated waiver members for the appropriate waiver year.
 The projected number of users for the first waiver year of the renewal period represents projected experience of the current members multiplied by the change in unduplicated participant count.
 Growth from the first to the fifth year of the renewal period applies the same methodology.
 For waiver services with no experience in SFY 2020, the number of users estimated in the first year of the waiver renewal period (SFY 2022) is based upon the number of projected users during SFY 2021. - Baseline average units per user was calculated by dividing the utilization for a service by the number of users of the service for SFY 2020.
 The waiver renewal does not reflect a change in the average units per user during the renewal period.
-For waiver services with no experience in SFY 2020, the average number of units per user estimated in the first year of the waiver renewal period (SFY 2022) is based upon the average units per user during SFY 2021. - Projected Factor D annual aggregate expenditure growth rate is approximately 8.2%, driven by annual projected increases of 5.0% for unduplicated participants and 3.0% for unit cost, with unit cost trends consistent with Factor D increases of 3.0% reflected in Appendix J-1. - ii.
+For waiver services with no experience in SFY 2020, the average number of units per user estimated in the first year of the waiver renewal period (SFY 2022) is based upon the average units per user during SFY 2021. - Baseline average cost per unit values were estimated based on the unit cost provided in the SMA fee schedule.
+For services that were aggregated or combined, the unit cost was calculated by dividing total expenditurtes from each waiver service by utilization in SFY 2020.
+For waiver services with no experience in SFY 2020, the SMA estimated the cost per unit for the first year of the waiver renewal based upon the projected average cost per unit per user during SFY 2021.
+The unit cost trend is assumed to be 3% for the waiver period based upon historical data adjusted for future expectations. - ii.
 Factor D' Derivation.
 The estimates of Factor D' for each waiver year are included in Item J-1.
 The basis of these estimates is as follows: